 When you’ve already expended $2-4,000 to edit, produce and promote your book, the realisation that you need an author website to promote it online might bring up these two questions:

 1. Do I create a book website or an author website?

 2. How do I get a good result without busting my bank account?

 There are a few more things to consider as well, so let’s open this can of worms now.
 You need to know how to upload new books, social share, and post articles and media mentions.
 Naturally the best option to do this is with WordPress, but there is another option below.

 You’ll need to realise that free isn’t without cost, and the choice of a supported pro theme is a good idea.
 (This is because a free theme could leave you with a non-working website down the track).

 A Long Term Approach to Author Branding

 Another aspect is, rolling with the times. you brand will grow and change.
 If you set up a ‘book’ domain and website, unless you have some expert support, you may not have enough time to justify a one-book-one-website approach.

-But… with your Author Website, just like Ali Brown, Jennie Brown, or Jennifer Lancaster, the site can be added to and morph over a decade or so, as you put out more products/books for your growing number of fans.
+But… with your Author Website, just like Jennie Brown or Jennifer Lancaster, the site can be added to and morph over a decade or so, as you put out more books and courses for your growing number of fans.
 (And you are capturing your reader emails with a valued offer I trust?)

 Option 1: A Novice to Websites… on a Low Budget